Facts About Water Safety

 How big is the problem?

 • Drowning is one of the top 5 causes of death for people aged 1-14 years for 48 of 85 countries with data meeting inclusion criteria.
 For example, in Australia drowning is the leading cause of unintentional injury death in children aged 1-3 years.
 In Bangladesh, drowning accounts for 43 percent of all deaths in children aged 1-4 years.
 And in China, drowning is the leading cause of injury death in children aged 1-14 years.

 • About one in five people who die from drowning within the United States are children 14 and younger.
-For every child who dies from drowning, another five receive emergency department care for nonfatal submersion injuries.
+For every child who dies from drowning, another eight receive emergency department care for nonfatal submersion injuries.

 Who is most at risk in the United States?